-In 1986, Louis purchased, renovated and enlarged the Glynn C. Shiftler Funeral Home in Clifford and renamed it Shiftler-Parise Funeral Home.
-Today, this location primarily serves families of all faiths in northern Lackawanna and southern Susquehanna counties.
+In 1986, Louis purchased, renovated and enlarged the Glynn C. Shifler Funeral Home in Clifford and renamed it Shifler-Parise Funeral Home.
+Today, this location primarily serves families of all faiths in northern Lackawanna and southern Susquehanna county.

 In 1997, Louis's oldest son, Jason C. Parise, received his funeral director's license making him a third-generation funeral director.
 In 2002, Louis's middle son, Jeffry S. Parise, joined his father and brother in the family business when he received his license.
 In 2013, Louis's youngest son, Jonathan P. Parise, returned home to assist his father and brothers at both the family's funeral homes and monument company.

 In 1997, Monuments by Parise was established as a compliment business to the funeral home.
 Over time, the business vastly expanded from serving families using our funeral homes to all families throughout Northeastern Pennsylvania requiring memorial services.